The Adventuring Genealogist

 |Prisoners of War||Newsletter||On-Site Research||Links||WWI Enemy Aliens||Resistance||Researcher||Military Records||World War I||World War II||Wartime Anthropology|

 These links focus on World War I, although some apply to many other wars as well.
-They are compiled from several sources, primarily those agencies listed below, but also an assortment of other websites and sources.
+They are compiled from primarily those agencies listed below, but also an assortment of other websites and sources.
+Some are the result of a European trip with Max Pickett, driving from Amsterdam to Rome, with many cemetery stops along the way in the Fall of 2014.

 An explanation of the political-geographical history of World War I helps to explain some of the alliances that may seem odd today, as well as the colonial empiries at the time.